hongquandev/promptzy/OVERVIEW.md

-# 🚀 AI Prompt Dashboard
+# ✨ Promptzy 🎯

 **Last Updated:** 2025-05-26T03:58:56.920Z

 ## Project Overview

-The AI Prompt Dashboard is a modern Vite-based React application for managing, organizing, and utilizing AI prompts.
+**Promptzy** is a modern Vite-based React application for managing, organizing, and utilizing AI prompts.
 It serves as a centralized repository where users can create, edit, categorize, and quickly access their collection of prompts across devices.
 The application supports global npm installation with CLI commands for easy deployment and usage.

 ## ✨ Key Features